Tag: faithfulness

 wit·ness: One who can give a firsthand account of something seen, heard, or experienced.

 This passage in Titus can be used inappropriately.
 Paul’s focus isn’t explicitly behavior, but how God’s word, teaching, and message comes across to others.
-All the behaviors weren’t a list of dos and don’ts so much as a be aware of the witness you are to others about God.
+All the behaviors weren’t a list of dos and don’ts so much as a be aware of the witness you are giving to others about God.

 ※Questions※